 Job details: BasemodelTechs Unlimited is an industry-leading Python development company based in Boston, MA.
 Our exceptional in-house Python developers are relentless about taking projects to the next level with custom solutions to meet any business needs.
 We are seeking a like-minded developer who can efficiently analyze business requirements and create exceptional Python code to exceed business expectations and keep or get client projects back on track.

 About the company: At BasemodelTechs Unlimited, we have worked on many Python applications for our clients across different environments and industries.
 Hiring BasemodelTechs means you get a single point of contact backed by a local, US-based team of seasoned Python developers.
 We pride ourselves on our results-driven and transparent approach.
 We need a highly skilled professional who can meet our standards of excellence.
-If you are up for the challenges (and the rewards), then check us out.
+If you're up for the challenges (and the rewards), then check us out.

 Job details: Ultimate Music Builders is a small music production company headquartered in Dallas, Texas.
 We specialize in providing customized digital tools for online music content creators.
 Our staff consists of many talented music creators who are very experienced with authoring music with digital tech.
 We are seeking a strong senior software engineer who can create outstanding digital music production tools while building a solid engineering staff to enable further growth.